Xeverous/the_website/website/pages/cpp/tutorials/accelerated/xxx/casts/index.rst

 Similarly to :cch:`const_cast`, :cch:`reinterpret_cast` does not compile to any machine instructions (except when converting between integers and pointers or on obscure architectures where pointer representation depends on its type). **It is purely a compile time directive which instructs the compiler to treat expression as if it had a different type.**

-Because the cast allows to explicitly violate the type system (except :cch:`const` and :cch:`volatile` for which :cch:`const_cast` has to be used) and multiple implementation and platform shenanigans are in play, there are numerous rules that specify different requirements and guuarantees.
-The cast is used practically only for platform-specific code or code that relies on particular implementation guuarantees (larger than the standard).
+Because the cast allows to explicitly violate the type system (except :cch:`const` and :cch:`volatile` for which :cch:`const_cast` has to be used) and multiple implementation and platform shenanigans are in play, there are numerous rules that specify different requirements and guarantees.
+The cast is used practically only for platform-specific code or code that relies on particular implementation guarantees (larger than the standard).

 The standard technically allows many obscure platforms, but in practice many (if not majority or all) platforms have relatively simple pointer implementation where: